-Director of Arts Partnership and Strategic Development
+Director of Strategic Development & Arts Partnerships

 Lindsay began her career as an Art Director and then Creative Director for ABC TV, GE and Stackig Advertising and PR prior to TMP.
 As a “Hall of Fame” advertising design graduate of The Art Institute of Ft.
 Lauderdale, she thrives in TMP’s innovative and progressive culture.